Theo Corbeanu: Loan to Grasshopper Club Zürich

 On 4 July 2023, he signed with Grasshopper Club Zürich in the Swiss Super League for a season long loan spell.
 He moves to the Swiss record champion with fellow Wolves loanee Nigel Lonwijk.
 He was selected in the starting lineup of the first game of the season on 22 July 2023 and supplied the assist for Grasshopper's only goal in a 1–3 home defeat to Servette FC.

 His loan was cut short, following a change of ownership at Grasshoppers, and he returned to Wolves on 19 January 2024.

 Granada CF

 On February 1, 2024 Corbeanu signed with La Liga side Granada.
 He made his debut two days later against Las Palmas, entering the match as a substitute for Facundo Pellistri.
-He scored his first goal for his new club on March 3, netting a late consolation strike against Villareal in a 5–1 defeat.
+He scored his first goal for his new club on March 3, netting a late consolation strike against Villarreal in a 5–1 defeat.